-The new home also challenges conventional building materials and technology and is made from earthbags, utilising the large quantities of soil available from the site.
-The high thermal mass from the earthbags effectively absorbs heat from the sun, helping regulate temperatures during the cooler nights.
-The new home also features the use of recycled timber, rainwater harvesting system and an integrated community water tap.
+Our design challenges the typology of the typical African orphanage where children sleep en masse in large dormitories.
+The new home limits each room to just four children, providing ample space and natural light.
+It also challenges conventional building materials and technology and is made from earthbags, utilising the large quantities of soil available from the site.
+The high thermal mass from the earthbags absorbs heat from the sun, helping regulate temperatures during the cooler nights.
+The building also features the use of recycled timber, a rainwater harvesting system and an integrated community water tap.

 We built the home with a diverse group from a small Kikuyu community in the rapidly developing agricultural outskirts of Nakuru, in the Great Rift Valley.